I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-mapsecurityerror.md

 ## -remarks
 <p>This function maps a security interface status code of type SECURITY_STATUS to a corresponding NSTATUS status code.</p>

-<p>This function maps a security interface status code of type SECURITY_STATUS to a corresponding NSTATUS status code.</p>

 ## -requirements
 <table>
 <tr>